RytasSt/CS_fundamentals_project/README.md

 - `python main.py` to launch the program
 - Program has GUI for navigation
 - After starting the game type the words that enemies have on top of them
+- See your score after enemies breach your castle

 ## Used libraries
 - pygame